myafka/YAMM/Getting started.md

 Open [Gmail](https://mail.google.com/) and click *+Compose*.

-Compose the email.
+Compose the email template.
 We want to create an email in which the recipient's name will be inserted automatically.
 Therefore, replace a name with a marker in the format `{{First Name}}` in the text of the email.

 Example template: